taketwo/glasbey/README.md

 ```
 usage: glasbey.py [-h] [--base-palette BASE_PALETTE] [--no-black] [--view]
+                  [--format FORMAT]
                   size output

-    Generate a color palette using the sequential method of Glasbey et al.¹
+    Generate a palette with maximally disticts colors using the sequential
+    method of Glasbey et al.¹

+    (Dis)similarity between colors is computed in the state-of-the-art
+    perceptually uniform color space CAM02-UCS.²

-    This script needs an RGB to Lab color lookup table.
-Generation of this
+    This script needs an RGB to CAM02-UCS color lookup table.
+Generation of
-    table is a time-consuming process, therefore the first run of this script
+    this table is a time-consuming process, therefore the first run of this
-    will take some time.
-The generated table will be stored and automatically
+    script will take some time.
+The generated table will be stored in the
-    used in next invocations of the script.
-Note that the approximate size of
-    the table is 363 Mb.
+    working directory of the script and automatically used in next invocations
+    of the script.
+Note that the approximate size of the table is 363 Mb.

     The palette generation method allows the user to supply a base palette.
 The
     output palette will begin with the colors from the supplied set.
 If no base
     palette is given, then white will be used as the first base color.
 The base
     palette should be given as a text file where each line contains a color
-    description in RGB format with components separated with commas.
-(See files
+    description in RGB255 format with components separated with commas.
+(See
-    in the 'palettes/' folder for an example).
+    files in the 'palettes/' folder for an example.)

     If having black (and colors close to black) is undesired, then `--no-black`
     option may be used to prevent the algorithm from inserting such colors into